-SECTION PAGE LIMIT DESCRIPTION Cover Page 1 page maximum The cover page should include the project title, the specific FOA Topic or Subtopic Area being addressed (Topic 1, Subtopic A; Topic 1, Subtopic B, or Topic 2), both the technical and business points of contact, names of all team member organizations, and any statements regarding confidentiality.
-Technology Description 2 pages maximum Applicants are required to describe succinctly: The proposed technology, including its basic operating principles and how it is unique and innovative; The proposed technology's target level of performance (applicants should provide technical data or other support to show how the proposed target could be met); The current state-of-the-art in the relevant field and application, including key shortcomings, limitations, and challenges; How the proposed technology will overcome the shortcomings, limitations, and challenges in the relevant field and application; The potential impact that the proposed project would have on the relevant field and application; The key technical risks/issues associated with the proposed technology development plan; and The impact that EERE funding would have on the proposed project.
-Addendum 3 pages maximum Applicants are required to describe succinctly the qualifications, experience, and capabilities of the proposed Project Team, including: Whether the Principal Investigator (PI) and Project Team have the skill and expertise needed to successfully execute the project plan; Whether the applicant has prior experience which demonstrates an ability to perform tasks of similar risk and complexity; Whether the applicant has worked together with its teaming partners on prior projects or programs; and Whether the applicant has adequate access to equipment and facilities necessary to accomplish the effort and/or clearly explain how it intends to obtain access to the necessary equipment and facilities.
-Applicants may provide graphs, charts, or other data to supplement their Technology Description.
+SECTION PAGE LIMIT DESCRIPTION Cover Page 1 page maximum The cover page should include the project title, the FOA Topic Area being addressed, the specific Topic Area focus (i.e., Roadmap(s) addressed for Topic 1 or home improvement sector(s) addressed for Topic 2), both the technical and business points of contact, names of all team member organizations, and any statements regarding confidentiality.
+Technology 2 pages Applicants are required to describe succinctly: Description maximum

+The Primary problems the proposal will solve and how the solutions will address the Building America Roadmap objectives (Topic 1), or the need for innovative approaches to integrate energy efficiency upgrades into conventional home improvement projects (Topic 2).
+Overview of proposed technologies and practices, including how the proposed approach is unique and innovative; Why the proposed technologies and practices are important for the target market segments addressed; Overview of research to market strategy; target level of performance or other key success metrics for each technology and practice proposed (Applicants should provide technical data or other support to show how the proposed target could be met); The current state-of-the-art in the relevant field and application, including key shortcomings, limitations, and challenges; How the proposed technologies and practices will overcome the shortcomings, limitations, and challenges in the relevant field and application; The potential quantifiable impacts that the proposed project would have on the relevant fields, applications, or market segments and how to measure them; Key technical risks/issues associated with the proposed project plan; and Other potential funding sources and anticipated cost share.
+Addendum 4 pages maximum Applicants may provide graphs, charts, or other data to supplement their Project Description.
+Applicants are required to describe succinctly the qualifications, experience, and capabilities of the proposed Project Team, including: • Whether the Principal Investigator (PI) and Project Team have the skill and expertise needed to successfully execute the project plan; • Whether the Applicant has prior experience which demonstrates an ability to perform tasks of similar risk and complexity; • Whether the Applicant has worked together with its teaming partners on prior projects or programs; • Industry partners that the Applicant plans to work with and whether third party cost share commitments have been made; and • Whether the Applicant has adequate access to equipment and facilities necessary to accomplish the effort and/or clearly explain how it intends to obtain access to the necessary equipment and facilities.

 EERE makes an independent assessment of each Concept Paper based on the criteria in Section V.A.1 of the FOA.
 EERE will encourage a subset of applicants to submit Full Applications.
 Other applicants will be discouraged from submitting a Full Application.
 An applicant who receives a "discouraged" notification may still submit a Full Application.
-EERE will review all eligible Full
+EERE will review all eligible Full Applications.

-Applications.
 However, by discouraging the submission of a Full Application, EERE intends to convey its lack of programmatic interest in the proposed project in an effort to save the applicant the time and expense of preparing an application that is unlikely to be selected for award negotiations.